cea-hpc/mpc/mpcframework/ROOT.md

 node, memory pages freed by a thread are provided to new allocations of other threads without any system call.

-### Thread debugging ###

-Support for debugging user-level MPC threads is provided thanks to an implementation of the libthread_db and a patch to the GNU Debugger (GDB).
-It allows to manage user-level threads in GDB and all GUIs based on GDB.
-It is also compatible with SUN’s DBX debugger.

-### OpenMP ###

-MPC supports compilation and execution of C/C++ and Fortran OpenMP applications thanks to its built-in OpenMP 3.1 runtime.
-This OpenMP implementation supports GNU and Intel compilers.
-The main MPC package contains a patched version of GCC (4.8.0) called MPC_GCC which is automatically installed when building MPC.
-The OpenMP implementation is also compatible with Intel C/C++ and FORTRAN compilers starting at version 15.0.
-Finally, the OpenMP runtime has been optimized to efficiently support large NUMA architectures and hybrid MPI/OpenMP codes.

-### Thread safety ###

-Because MPC provides a thread-based MPI implementation, a mechanism is needed to deal with global-variable sharing in the application.
-Such thread-safety issues are managed with automatic privatization of global variables.
-This mechanism is automatically appplied by the compiler for C/C++ and Fortran MPI codes through the new -fmpc-privatize option.
-This new option is available in MPC_GCC (provided with the MPC package) and Intel compilers (starting with version 15.0 for C/C++ and Fortran).

 ### Hierarchical Local Storage (HLS) ###

 HLS is a set of directives in C, C++ and Fortran allowing the application